nathnp/Nathans-old-Site/Pages/About Me/post.md

 # About Me

+I'm Nathan, I'm a computer nerd who loves to travel and do many other things.

 This is my blog.
 I mostly use this place as a place to post longer form content.
 Mostly of me rambling off about something.
 Posts here will mostly be about things I’m interested in, or whatever is on my mind.